 (b) the time for instituting an appeal or seeking a review has not expired.

-176. Registration of interstate orders
+176. Registering interstate orders

 If the CEO files a copy of an order in the Court under section 175, the registrar of the Court must register the order.